35 Percent in Decimal Form: A practical guide

 Understanding Percentages

 Before diving into the conversion, let's refresh our understanding of percentages.
 A percentage is a fraction or a proportion expressed as a number out of 100.
 The word "percent" itself comes from the Latin "per centum," meaning "out of one hundred."
-Therefore, 35 percent (written as 35%) means 35 out of 100, or 35/100.
+Which means, 35 percent (written as 35%) means 35 out of 100, or 35/100.

 Converting 35 Percent to Decimal Form